+Wind Map.
 An invisible, ancient source of energy surrounds us—energy that powered the first explorations of the world, and that may be a key to the future.

-This map shows you the delicate tracery of wind flowing over the US.
-The wind map is a personal art project, not associated with any company.
+Surface wind data comes from the National Digital Forecast Database.
+If you're looking for a weather map, or just want more detail on the weather today, see these more traditional maps of temperature and wind.
+Map of the World Drawn Entirely Using Facebook Connections.
+Map Porn, for interesting maps.
+Images of the social and economic world.
 Here is an ordinary map of the world: Click on image for a larger version Roughly speaking, on a map like this, the sizes of the countries of the world are in proportion to their actual sizes on the surface of the planet and their shapes are the same as their actual shapes.

 (This is only approximate though, since some distortion is inevitable when you go from a spherical planet to a flat map.)
 It's possible, however, and sometimes very useful, to redraw the map with the sizes of countries made bigger or smaller in order to represent something of interest.
 Such maps are called cartograms and can be an effective and natural way of portraying geographic or social data.
 Here, for example, is a cartogram that shows the human population of the countries of the world: Population Notice also how the lines of latitude and longitude have become distorted by the growing and shrinking countries.

 Gross domestic product Now here are a few more cartograms.
 Child mortality People living with HIV/AIDS.
 Holocaust Europe.
 MiHs7.jpg (1330×1177) Path of Homo Sapien.
 World History Maps by Thomas Lessman.
 40 Historical Maps of the Eastern Hemisphere: by Thomas A.